okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 1. IKE Phase 1
 	- Endpoints use ISAKMP (Internet Security Association and Key Management Protocol) to authenticate and negotiate the keys.
 This creates an encrypted tunnel used by Phase 2 for negotiating the ESP security associations.
+	- Uses an auth Diffie-Hellman exchange to match the PSKs.